KarlMoran/KarlMoran-PicNSnip-KarlMoran-Photography-Portfolio-/README.md

 This page is also responsive to a number of devices.

 #### Unfixed Bugs
-I have a few issues with my home page being responsive to a moblie phone.
+I have a few issues with my responsive screen sive to a moblie phone.
 It works fine in landscape view on a moblie phone.

 Image size, some of my photos are quite big in size.
 I have tried to reduce the size of all the photos and some are still too big, cause page to perform slowly.